ChinSekYi/vision-pipeline-dataset-cleaner/README.md

 ## Future development
-- to improve on development:
+- To improve on development:
     - use mlflow for experimental tracking
     - use dvc for dataset tracking
     - use logging for debugging